public final class StringBuilderPool

 public static final boolean isNull(java.lang.String s)

-or if its value
+null or if its value

-otherwise.public static final java.lang.StringBuilder getInstance()
+false otherwise.public static final java.lang.StringBuilder getInstance()

-instance from the pool.
+StringBuilder instance from the pool.

-It is crucial to call finalToString(StringBuilder)
+It is crucial to call finalToString(StringBuilder) or

-to free the resource and return it to the pool
+release(StringBuilder) to free the resource and return it to the pool

 once you have finished using it.
 Failure to do so will lead to resource leaks.

-instance, ready for use.getInstance(String)
+StringBuilder instance, ready for use.getInstance(String),

-public static final java.lang.StringBuilder getInstance(java.lang.String s)
+release(StringBuilder)public static final java.lang.StringBuilder getInstance(java.lang.String s)

 and immediately append the given string for convenience.

-It is crucial to call finalToString(StringBuilder)
+It is crucial to call finalToString(StringBuilder) or

-to free the resource and return it to the pool
+release(StringBuilder) to free the resource and return it to the pool

 once you have finished using it.
 Failure to do so will lead to resource leaks.

-to append to the newly obtained StringBuilder
+s - The String to append to the newly obtained StringBuilder instance.StringBuilder instance with the given string already appended.getInstance(),

-public static final void release(java.lang.StringBuilder b)
+release(StringBuilder)public static final void release(java.lang.StringBuilder b)

-instance back to the pool for potential reuse.
+StringBuilder instance back to the pool for potential reuse.

-The instance is returned to the pool only if it is not null
+The instance is returned to the pool only if it is not null,

-the pool has not exceeded its POOL_SIZE
+the pool has not exceeded its POOL_SIZE limit, and the StringBuilder's

-.
+capacity does not exceed MAXIMUM_CAPACITY.
 If any of these conditions

 are not met, the StringBuilder is simply discarded, allowing for garbage collection.

-Before being returned to the pool, the StringBuilder
+Before being returned to the pool, the StringBuilder's length is set to 0

 to ensure it is empty for the next use.
-An IllegalArgumentException
+An IllegalArgumentException is thrown

 if the instance is detected to have been already released to the pool.